 Now that we’ve gone through and discussed a lot of the details about these handy devices, their importance, and how they can be used, we can talk about what the best guitar humidifier is for each type: cases, sound-holes, and room.

 Let’s start out by talking about guitar case humidifiers first!

 Guitar Case Humidifier – Oasis OH-6

 My favorite humidifier for a case has been Oasis’ OH-6.
 Because it is a little bottle, it doesn’t really take up a whole lot of space inside of it.
-It also includes a clamp attachment which fastens onto the edges of the case, allowing it to remain still – it won’t roll around in its enclosure.
+It also includes a clamp attachment that fastens onto the edges of the case, allowing it to remain still – it won’t roll around in its enclosure.

 It’s easy to tell when the bottle needs refilling, is designed not to leak, and overall, the humidity will last a decently long time before it needs more water.
 For me, this guitar case humidifier keeps my guitar around 50 percent humidity.